mackresearch/steppermotor-controller/README.md

 # steppermotor-controller

 ### Start Up Instructions
-When you are on the Pi you will need to navigate to `/home/admin/steppermotor/steppermotor_venv` to activate the virtual Python environment.
-Then come back to this directory to start the application.

-To start a virtual environment use the following command
-> `source venv/bin/activate`
+A Python virtual environment (venv) will need to be spun up for this application to run successfully.
+To spin up the venv that corresponds to this app, run this command in a terminal session `source /home/admin/steppermotor/steppermotor_venv/bin/activate`

+After the virtual environment is has been spun up, go to  `/home/admin/steppermotor/stepper_motor_controller_gui` to run the application by running `python main.py`

 ### Stepper Motor Specifics
 One step = 1.8 degrees